About The Region

 Weather and Elevation:

-Weather in late October and early November can range from a low of 30°F to a high of 60°F. Abrupt changes will happen, including strong winds, rain, hail and yes, even snow.
+Weather in late October and early November can range from a low of 30°F to a high of 80°F. Abrupt changes will happen, including strong winds, rain, hail and yes, even snow.
 Be prepared with layered clothing and change of gear.
 Goblin Valley State Park sits at 5,000 feet or so in elevation.
-The course elevation ranges from 4,600 to 5,100 feet.
+The course elevation ranges from 4,600 to 5,100 feet, with approximately 1,400 ft of elevation gain/loss during the ultra course.
 For those of you coming from low elevations, altitude sickness may be a problem.
 Symptoms are headache, nausea, shortness of breath, decreased coordination.
 Please let aid stations know if you are feeling unwell.

-The start/finish area will have extra toilet facilities for the event, and there will be port-a-potties spread out along the course.
+The start/finish area has public restrooms available, as well as the campground (which you will pass on your run).
+There will also be green toilets spread out along the course.
 In case of emergency, you may discreetly use nearby bushes out of the park area.
 Please have with you the supplies needed for such emergency.
 When using the great outdoors, remember to bury your deposits.